Channelopathies & Metabolic Myopathies

 - CK: Elevated at baseline; massively elevated after exercise

-- Forearm exercise test: No rise in venous lactate (blocked glycolysis) with normal ammonia rise (purine nucleotide cycle intact)
+- Forearm exercise test (non-ischemic protocol preferred): No rise in venous lactate (blocked glycolysis) with normal ammonia rise (purine nucleotide cycle intact)

 - Biopsy: Subsarcolemmal glycogen accumulation; absent myophosphorylase staining